swirlai/swirl-search/docs/Developer-Guide.md

 /api/swirl/search/search?q=notebook&pre_query_processor=TestQueryTransform.synonym
 ```

-* The Swirl Search Object's `pre_query_processors` field can be updated to include the reference to the query transform.
-See the User Guide for details on [creating a search object with the API](#create-a-search-object-with-the-api):
+* The SWIRL Search Object's `pre_query_processors` field can be updated to include the reference to the query transform.
+See the User Guide for details on [creating a search object with the API](#create-a-search-object-with-the-api).

 ### Query Processing